jails-org/Jails/README.md

 > Set a map of functions to be public.

 #### .get( String, [ CssSelector ] )
-> Creates an reference to components, and returns a function, it accepts the name of public method and arguments to be sent as event.
+> Creates a reference to components, and returns a function, it accepts the name of public method and arguments to be sent as event.
 The previous example code illustrates that.

 #### .publish( Event, [args] )
 > Fires a global event to the ecosystem, very recommended to communicate Controllers and Apps with each other.